Am I eligible for a housing allocation or help if I am homeless?

 If you are a citizen of country outside the EEA you are subject to immigration control and need permission to enter or remain in the UK, unless you are a long-term resident from a Commonwealth country with the ‘right of abode’.
 If you are subject to immigration control, you are only eligible for housing if:

-- following your claim for asylum you have been granted refugee status, humanitarian protection or, except where your leave includes a no public funds condition, discretionary leave
+- you claimed asylum and you have been granted refugee status, humanitarian protection or, except where your leave includes a no public funds condition, discretionary leave

 - you are a victim or survivor of human trafficking or slavery and have been granted temporary permission to stay